 Always follow your doctor’s instructions exactly when using Elestrin.

-Rare but serious side effects of Elestrin can include worsening of endometriosis, endometrial cancer, heart attack, stroke, blood clot, and dementia.
+Rare but serious side effects of Elestrin can include worsening of endometriosis, endometrial cancer, breast cancer, heart attack, stroke, blood clot, and dementia.

 Common side effects of Elestrin may include headache, pain or tenderness in your breasts, mood changes, weight gain, vaginal discharge or discomfort, difficulty achieving orgasm, and acne.